abitwitch/PicoTelegraphDisplay/README.md

     1. `sudo apt update`
     2. `sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential`
 3. Get project generator
+    > This should not need to be performed again, but is included for reference.
     1. `git clone https://github.com/raspberrypi/pico-project-generator`
     2. `cd pico-project-generator`
     3. `export PICO_SDK_PATH=/home/user/git/PicoTelegraphDisplay/pico-sdk` (or whereever the SDK is located)